lukwies/retro-client/Readme.md

  Usage: retro-client [OPTIONS] ...

  -u, --user=USER           Set username

  --init-keyboard           Ask user to type all keys required by retro
                            in an interactive curses window.
 These keys then stored at ~/.retro/res/keyboard.json.
- --create-account	Create a new retro account
+ --create-account=REGKEY   Create a new retro account
 </pre>